Capital punishment in South Africa: Reform

 The 1980s, a period of incremental constitutional change and lessening of some apartheid provisions, nevertheless saw a decline in even fundamental standards of rule of law and rapid increase in the number of executions; 164 in 1987 alone (an official tally higher than that of any other country, including the People's Republic of China and Iran).
 Since 1959, the South African government officially performed 2,949 hangings (14 of women), including 1,123 in the 1980s.
 Of over one hundred South Africans executed in 1988, only three were white, all sentenced for the murder of whites.
 Despite the obviously skewed verdicts, most capital cases ended not with execution; out of 83 black South Africans convicted of killing whites between June 1982 and June 1983, a minority of 38 were hanged, as well as one white convicted of killing a white (out of 52).
+One rare instance of whites sentenced to death for killing a black person involved the murder of Ginny Goitsione, who was sexually assaulted and burned alive by two white offenders in 1985.
 These numbers show, as a whole, the vast use of the "extenuating circumstances" rule in a country deeply steeped in racial strife, with widespread incidents of violence and presumed threat making such a defence justifiable.
+One landmark case, concerning both race and juvenile executions, was that of Marlene Lehnberg in 1974, an Afrikaner woman sentenced to death for conspiring with Marthinus Choegoe, a Coloured man, to kill her lover's wife.
+Both were sentenced to death, but the sentences were vacated on appeal and Lehnberg and Choegoe were re-sentenced to 20 and 15 years, respectively.
+While both defendants were adults, Lehnberg was only 18 and the crux of the precedent, SA v.
+Lehnberg, refined was that an abundantly strong presumption for extenuating circumstances would prevail in cases involving a minor.